Event-Triggered Active Disturbance Rejection Control for Uncertain Random Nonlinear Systems: Problem formulation and preliminaries

-This paper is a continuation of the first part of the previous work addressing convergence of linear event-triggered ESO for open-loop uncertain stochastic systems with $g_{i}(\cdot)\equiv 0\;(i=1,\cdots,n)$ in \cite{zhwueventESO}, considering further the designs and analysis of event-triggered ADRC for the uncertain stochastic systems in lower triangular structure.
-It should be pointed out that this development is not trivial.
-Actually, the convergence of ESO for the open-loop systems doesn't directly indicates the convergence of ESO and stability of controlled systems in the ADRC's closed-loop.
-This is because in the proof of convergence of estimation error of the stochastic total disturbance including system state for the open-loop systems, the state should be assumed to bounded in a statistical sense beforehand, while the boundedness of the closed-loop state depends on the convergence of ESO conversely.
+It should be pointed out that the convergence of ESO for the open-loop systems in \cite{zhwueventESO} doesn't directly indicates the convergence of ESO and stability of controlled systems in the ADRC's closed-loop.
+This is because in the proof of convergence of estimation error of the random total disturbance including system state for the open-loop systems, the state should be assumed to be bounded in a statistical sense beforehand, while the boundedness of the closed-loop state depends on the convergence of ESO conversely.
 The boundedness assumption of state for the open-loop systems can be regarded as a slowly varying condition besides the common structural one (like exact observability).
 This presupposition is unwanted when the ADRC controller is designed, which is not an easy theoretical task.
-In addition, both the designs and theoretical analysis of this paper are largely distinguished from the deterministic counterpart in \cite{eventESO2017,eventADRC2017,eventADRC2019}.
+In addition, both the designs and theoretical analysis of this paper are largely distinguished from the deterministic counterpart in \cite{eventADRC2017,eventADRC2019,eventADRC2021}.